dgoffredo/timed-thread-pool/README.md

-`timed-thread-pool` is a template for two BDE-style components that implement a thread pool, based on [bdlmt::ThreadPool][thread-pool], that additionally allows each enqueued job to be associated with a timeout (relative to the beginning of the job execution) or a deadline (absolute), after which if the job has not yet finished, a user-supplied callback will be invoked.
+`timed-thread-pool` is a template for two BDE-style components that implement a thread pool, based on [bdlmt::ThreadPool][thread-pool], that additionally allows each enqueued job to be associated with a timeout (relative to the beginning of the job execution) or with a deadline (absolute), after which if the job has not yet finished, a user-supplied callback will be invoked.